How Agerpoint helped a global food corporation get ahead of a cocoa crisis, and what it took to make plant-level data actually work in the field

 One Approach in Practice

-Rather than building new hardware or training new specialists, Agerpoint built software that turns an ordinary smartphone into a precision measurement tool.
+Rather than building new hardware or training new specialists, Agerpoint built software that turns an ordinary smartphone into a precision field inspection tool.
 A local field worker walks around a cocoa tree, taking photos and short video clips while the app guides them through each step.
 The instructions are simple enough that no agronomy background is needed, and the app works in multiple languages so it can be used by workers across different regions.
 The whole capture takes a few minutes.

-Where previously the corporation would have needed to fly in a researcher to measure a tree by hand, now a local worker with a phone can do it, consistently, repeatedly, and across far more trees than any visiting expert could manage.
+Where previously the corporation may have needed to fly in a researcher to measure a tree by hand, now a local worker with a phone can do it, consistently, repeatedly, and across far more trees than any visiting expert could manage.

 But knowing what's happening on individual trees still isn't enough.
 To manage a farm, or a supply chain, you need to understand patterns across the whole landscape.

 This is where aerial imagery comes in.
 Agerpoint layers the ground-level smartphone data with images from drones or satellites.
 The aerial view acts as an early warning system.
-When one section of a farm starts showing stress, it shows up as a color shift in the imagery: green for healthy canopy, red or pink for something that needs attention.
+When one section of a farm starts showing stress, it shows up as a color shift in the imagery: for example, green for a healthy canopy, red or pink for something that needs attention.
 Instead of sending workers to walk the entire farm hoping to stumble across a problem, teams can now see exactly where to look before anyone steps into the field.

 Image Credits: Agerpoint